 Needs based on identified environmental regulations and constraints.

-Needs identified through coordination with WSDOT maintenance (see Chapter 301 for additional information).
+Needs identified through coordination with WSDOT maintenance including life cycle operating and maintenance costs (see Chapter 301 for additional information).

-Needsidentified through increased knowledge of the project site and context.
+Needs and agency risks identified through increased knowledge of the project site and context.

 Develop metrics for contextual needs to compare alternatives.
 Interpret and translate each issue into a statement that is measureable, to the extent feasible.
 Contextual need metrics can be either quantitative or qualitative.